Ombi-app/Ombi/README.md

 Get the following error?
-libunwind.so.8: cannot open shared object file Sometimes you need to install libwind8.
+libunwind.so.8: cannot open shared object file
+You may need to install libwind8.
 Pleas run the following command:
 ```apt-get install libunwind8```